 Evernote is widely regarded as one of the best note-taking apps in the business.
 Part of its appeal is that you can adapt it to so many different uses, from taking lecture notes to editing a shopping list shared between multiple family members (everything syncs seamlessly across multiple platforms).
 Because its interface is easy to navigate on a touchscreen, and it offers support for handwritten notes—whether you scribble them with a finger or an Apple Pencil—Evernote works particularly well on the iPad Pro.

 Plenty of these features are available free of charge.
 If you need access to more features, such as offline support and plug-ins for other mobile apps, you can purchase a premium subscription for $8 a month.

-Evernote for iOS, free or $8 per month for a premium subscription
+Evernote is free for iPadOS, or $8 per month for a premium subscription.

 The iPad Pro makes a great note-taking tool, particularly if you download Notability.
 Your digital scrawls will never have looked so good and well-organized as they are inside this app.
 It lets you enhance your handwritten text with different pen styles and colors, find search terms within a digitized version of your notes, drop in images and typed words, and import and annotate PDFs.
 In other words, this is a complete sketching and note-taking solution.